Blog

 Conclusion: Matching the Tool to the Goal

 The era of manually managing state files and wrestling with HCL for every minor change is ending.
-While tools like OpenTofu preserve the traditional model, the strategic move for high-velocity teams is to adopt a DevOps Automation Platform.
+While tools like OpenTofu preserve the traditional model, the strategic move for high-velocity teams is to adopt a Kubernetes management platform.

 This is where Qovery is the essential upgrade.